MOSSADEGH IN EGYPT

 A Hero's Welcome

-| by Ebrahim Norouzi, MD & Arash Norouzi |
+Ebrahim Norouzi & Arash Norouzi

-In 1951, the anti-colonial phenomenon known as ‘Mossadeghism’ was at a high.
-Iranian Premier Mohammad Mossadegh was generating worldwide attention during his six week stay in the United States, where he defended Iran's oil nationalization at the U.N. and met with President Truman and other American officials.
+Mossadegh in Egypt In 1951, the anti-colonial phenomenon known as ‘Mossadeghism’ was at a high.
+Iranian Premier Mohammad Mossadegh was generating worldwide attention during his six week stay in the United States, where he defended Iran’s oil nationalization at the U.N. and met with President Truman and other American officials.
 Before returning home, he had one last stop — Cairo.

-Iran's struggle with Britain over its oil resources had inspired many neighboring nations, and nowhere was this more evident than in Egypt, which was embroiled in a contest of its own with the British over control of the Suez Canal.
-And so, at the invitation of Egyptian prime minister Mustafa el-Nahhas Pasha, Mossadegh topped his journey with a four day visit to the North African country.
+Iran’s struggle with Britain over its oil resources had inspired many neighboring nations, and nowhere was this more evident than in Egypt, which was embroiled in a contest of its own with the British over control of the Suez Canal.
+And so, at the invitation of Egyptian prime minister Mustafa el-Nahas Pasha, Mossadegh topped his journey with a four day visit to the North African country.

 On November 19, 1951, Mossadegh stepped off the plane at Farouk Airport to the applause of a huge crowd of admiring Egyptians.
 Chanting “Long live Mossadegh” and “Long live the leader of anti-imperialism”, the people carried him off to his car, taking him directly to Abdin Palace to sign the royal register, where another crowd estimated at 20,000 waited to greet him in its square.
 “Mossadegh has won freedom and dignity for his country” wrote Al-Ahram, and “Iran and Egypt have taken up the sacred duty of freeing themselves from the shackles of colonialism”.
-(1)
+1

 Supporters at Farouk Airport.
-Banner in both Farsi and Arabic reads: "Long Live Mossadegh, the Warrior Friend of Egypt".
+Banner in both Farsi and Arabic reads:

-Iran's defiance of British hegemony had emboldened the nationalist surge in Egypt already underway.
-Nahhas Pasha had recently asked the Egyptian parliament to abrogate a 1936 treaty that had given the British control of the prized Suez waterway.
+Iran’s defiance of British hegemony had emboldened the nationalist surge in Egypt already underway.
+Nahas Pasha had recently asked the Egyptian parliament to abrogate a 1936 treaty that had given the British control of the prized Suez waterway.
 At the time of his visit, the anti-British, pro-Mossadegh crowds filling the streets of Cairo were reported to number around two million.

 Egyptians filled the streets of Cairo for Mossadegh's arrival.

-Although several ministers were present at the airport to greet Mossadegh, Premier Pasha himself, strangely, was not.
-Mossadegh was displeased, according to son Dr. Gholam-Hossein Mossadegh.
-When he and his father arrived at the hotel, his father was told that Pasha had come to greet him.
-Still annoyed by his absence at the airport, Mossadegh went directly to his room, using the excuse of fatigue.
-He then accepted Pasha while lying down on his bed.
-Nahhas Pasha welcomed Mossadegh to Egypt and kissed his hand.
+Nahas Pasha welcomed Mossadegh to Egypt and kissed his hand.
 The roaring crowd and sounds of “Long live Mossadegh” in the street prompted Pasha, speaking in French, to invite Mossadegh to the balcony to greet the people gathered to see him.
-When Mossadegh saw the highly jubilant crowd, he excitedly told Pasha, "Brother, with these people you must push the British out from the Suez canal".
-(2)
+When Mossadegh saw the highly jubilant crowd, he excitedly told Pasha, “Brother, with these people you must push the British out from the Suez canal”.2

 Fouad University